Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 • Walk the Narmada Parikrama path (a spiritual circumambulation of the island).

-• Sit by the river steps and simply watch the boats, pilgrims and sunsets.
+• Sit by the river steps and simply watch the boats, pilgrims, and sunsets.

 Best place Omkareshwar near Indore

-Best season: October to March is most comfortable.
+Best season: October to March is the most comfortable.
 The riverfront feels especially serene in winter mornings and evenings.

 How to reach: Drive via NH52; roads are good.
 Regular buses and trains also connect Indore and Omkareshwar.
 Parking can be crowded near the ghat—sometimes I leave my car a little farther and enjoy the riverside walk.

-Food I loved nearby:
+Food I love nearby:

 • Simple vegetarian meals (dal, roti, sabzi) in small dhabas near the ghat.